oven-sh/bun/docs/bundler/migration.md

 - `--jsx-side-effects`
 - n/a
-- JSX is always assumed to be side-effect-free.
+- JSX is always assumed to be side-effect-free

 ---